• Home

 • Plus inspection coordination

-• Discovery: Neighbor complaint, inspector drive-by, or sale inspection
+• Discovery: Neighbor complaint, inspector observation, or sale inspection

-• Remediation: May need to expose covered work for inspection
+• Wall exposure: May need to remove drywall for inspection access

 Working with Licensed Contractors: Worth Every Penny

-Licensed contractors aren't just more expensive - they're your permit insurance policy.
-They know exactly what requires permits, handle all paperwork, coordinate inspections, and ensure code compliance.
+Licensed contractors aren't just more expensive—they're your permit insurance policy.
+They know exactly what requires permits, handle all paperwork, coordinate inspections, and ensure code compliance from day one.

 • Know inspectors personally